 Earlier versions of WordPress suggested ‘admin’ as the default username and many of the websites still use this.
 Change this default value and switch to a long, complex username.
 The same is the case with passwords also.
 Site owners for the sake of ease, use less secure passwords like ‘qwerty123’ so that they don’t have to remember complicated passwords like ‘zw’%~Pt!g,6uz*G’.
 This is not at all a recommended practice.

-The passwords should always be a minimum of 12 characters containing special characters, upper case and lower case letters together with numbers.
+The passwords should always be a minimum of 12 characters containing special characters, upper case, and lower case letters together with numbers.
 It is always better to avoid dictionary words in the password.
 All of this will make our password difficult to hack by Brute Force or Dictionary Attack.

 2) Disable Hints at the Login Screen

-If we try to login to WordPress using incorrect username and password then we will get an error screen as below.
+If we try to login to WordPress using an incorrect username and password then we will get an error screen as below.

 But the error message would be different if the username is correct and the password is wrong.

 Thus by observing the difference in the error message, it is quite easy to understand if a username exists or not.
-Once the username is understood then brute force attacks only has to try for the correct password which makes their job simpler.
+Once the username is understood then brute force attacks only have to try for the correct password which makes their job simpler.
 For improved security, it is better to disable login hints on the login page.
 We can easily do this by adding the following lines of code to the functions.php file in the child theme of our installation.

 return 'ERROR: Invalid Username or Password.';